diptimanr/kafka_flink_getting_started/README.md

-code accompanying my series of article son medium on how to use pyflink Table API and FlinkSQL with Apache Kafka and Confluent Kafka.
+code accompanying my series of articles on medium, regarding how to use pyflink Table API and FlinkSQL with Apache Kafka and Confluent Kafka.
 Do read my articles at https://diptimanrc.medium.com